All The Clues We Have About How Jack Dies On

 "In the first episode of the second season, it will be, for lack of a better example, a Breaking Bad set of imagery that shows you the day-slash-night that he died," creator Dan Fogelman recently admitted to Entertainment Weekly of the way he originally envisioned the show.
 And, now he’s confirmed he’s stuck to that plan.

-While we're still not at the official reveal of Jack's demise, viewers have already gotten a load of clues as to how he died, and what events lead to the Pearson family’s traumatic loss.
+Although we’re only at the very start of season 2, viewers have already gotten a load of clues as to how Jack died, and what events lead to the Pearson family’s traumatic loss.
 To help you figure out the series’ biggest question, we’ve gathered all of those details into a handy guide.
 Keep reading to find out all the secrets you may have missed.
 Since this is This Is Us we’re talking about, it’s probably a good idea to keep the tissues close.

 Read These Stories Next: